Roswell P. Flower Memorial Library: Modern-day

-Friends of the Roswell P. Flower Memorial Library

-The Friends of the Roswell P. Flower Memorial Library is a volunteer, non-profit organization dedicated to supporting and enhancing the resources of the library, founded in 1954.
-The organization organizes fundraising events, including an annual book sale.
-Proceeds from events and other fundraising activities provide gifts and endowments to the library, helping to make possible critical improvements and to enhance offerings for patrons.

 Architecture

 Built in the Grecian style with some Roman features, the library is a two-story, brick, rectangular building faced in marble with a centrally placed octagonal dome.
 The dome creates a three-story octagonal rotunda, which is the principal interior feature.
 The main rotunda features bronze zodiac signs inlaid in the marble floor.
 These signs were done by James C. Kindlund.
-On the dome above there are four figures representing History, Romance, Religion and Science.
-These are interspersed with more figures personifying Fable, Drama, Lyric and Epic Poetry.
+On the dome above there are four personified figures representing History, Romance, Religion and Science.
+These are interspersed with more figures personifying Fable, Drama, Lyric and Epic poetry.
 Each of the figures has the names of two famous individuals who embody that field of knowledge.
 Fable is surrounded by La Fontaine and Aesop, Religion has St. John and Moses, Lyric has Milton and Virgil, Epic Poetry has Homer and Dante, Science has Darwin and Newton, Drama has Shakespeare and Molière and Romance has Scott and Dumas.
-The inscription on the frieze under the dome states “To know wisdom and instruction: to perceive the words of understanding".
+The inscription on the frieze under the dome states "To know wisdom and instruction: to perceive the words of understanding".
 As you enter the library from the front, the words "Salve," Latin for "Welcome" and "Vale," Latin for "Farewell," are inscribed into the marble floor.
 To the right and left of the rotunda on the first floor are two large reading rooms, as well as two exhibition areas.
 These display areas showcase antiques featuring local author Marietta Holley, as well as items relating to the French emigres who once lived in the north country.
 The architects hired for the building were Orchard, Lansing & Joralemon of Niagara Falls, and supervising architect, Mr. A. F. Lansing.
-The artist architect was Mr. Charles Rollinson Lamb and the interior decorators were J & R Lamb.
+The architect of the art was Mr. Charles Rollinson Lamb and the interior decorators were J & R Lamb.
 One of the unique components of the original library was its separate Children's Room which was set away from the adult areas and was donated by Mrs. Taylor as a way to commemorate her eldest son who died in infancy.
 A Genealogy department, local history archives and meeting rooms are located in the top floor of the building.